Section 1 Name and Domicile of the Association

-The name of the Association is Suomen Tuulivoimayhdistys ry in Finnish and Finska Vindkraftföreningen r.f in Swedish.
+The name of the Association is Suomen tuulivoimayhdistys ry in Finnish and Finska Vindkraftföreningen r.f in Swedish.
 The Association may also use the unofficial English name Finnish Wind Power Association.
+The hometown of the association is Espoo.

-The purpose of the Association is to promote and improve the general operating environment for the commercial use of environmentally friendly wind power as a source of energy in Finland.
+The purpose of the Association is to promote and improve the general operating environment for the commercial use of wind power as a source of energy in Finland.

 To achieve its purpose, the Association: